 It has been almost a hundred years since the Jordan-Wigner transformation (JW) was introduced in theoretical physics~\cite{jordan1993}.
 Today, this transformation remains an invaluable tool, allowing us to map one-dimensional spin systems into fermionic ones, with several generalizations being proposed over the years~\cite{fradkin1989jordan, wigner1991, huerta1993bose, batista2001generalized, verstraete2005mapping, kitaev2006anyons, nussinov2012arbitrary, chen2018exact, backens2019jordan, tantivasadakarn2020jordan, chapman2020characterization, minami2016solvable, minami2017infinite, yanagihara2020exact, ogura2020geometric, wang2025particle}.
 Importantly, the JW transformation and its generalizations make it easy to identify and construct exactly-solvable spin chains, which are the ones that are mapped to non-interacting fermionic Hamiltonians~\cite{franchini2017introduction}.

 Given the long history of the JW transformation, it is perhaps surprising that only recently new types of spin chains that can be mapped to free fermions were discovered.
 In 2019, Paul Fendley constructed a model which is quartic in the JW fermions, and still quadratic in terms of suitably defined fermionic creation and annihilation operators~\cite{fendley2019free} (see Refs.~\cite{fendley2007cooper,de2016integrable,feher2019curious} for earlier work in this direction).
 Remarkably, it was proven that the spin chain found by Fendley cannot be diagonalized by any generalized JW transformation~\cite{elman2021free}, making the model fundamentally different from the previously known ones.
-This model and later generalizations~\cite{alcaraz2020free,alcaraz2020integrable,fendley2024free,fukai2025quantum} are now identified with the name of free fermions in disguise (FFD).
+This model and later generalizations~\cite{alcaraz2020free,alcaraz2020integrable,fendley2024free,fukai2025quantum,fukai2025free,chapman2023unified} are now identified with the name of free fermions in disguise (FFD).